CubeSpawn/cs_tb_prototype/README.md

 $ ./setup.sh

-if you install the ROBOTIS script mentioned above it adds a bunch of aliases to your ~/.bashrc allowing you to type a bunch of 2 letter commands to do things
+if you install the ROBOTIS script mentioned above it adds a bunch of aliases to your ~/.bashrc allowing you to type a bunch of 2 letter commands to do useful and repetitive things...

 like 'sb' instead of "source ~/.bashrc" (NOTE this is needed EACH time you open a new terminal)

 and 'cm' instead of "cd ~/catkin_ws && catkin_make"... you get the idea!
+Note: to see the other aliases by the ROBOTIS script
+$ cat ~/.bashrc

 these folders were copied from a live install